NoneTheWeisser/prep-and-preserve/README.md

 - [Node.js](https://nodejs.org/en/)
 - [PostgreSQL](https://www.postgresql.org/)
 - A Cloudinary account (for image uploads)
-- Optional: Postico (for running SQL queries)
+- VS Code or any other code editor
-- Recommended: VS Code or any other code editor
+- Postico (for running SQL queries)

 ---